BenCookie95/suite-users/tech-specs/activity-and-insights-widgets/top-reactions.md

 ## Common Components
 - The widget (and its inner elements) will be common components shared across the insights component.
+- The bar graph used for the top 5 reactions is shared with the top channels bar graph.

 ## Security Review